ucdavis/esp50/_posts/2007-04-27-Alan-Hasting-Academic-Senate.markdown

   - faculty
 ---

-Alan Hastings is a theoretical ecologist and one of the most prolific experts in his field.
+The Faculty Research Lectureship is the highest senate honor for scholarly research.
+Hastings, a theoretical ecologist, explores the dynamics of how earthly populations move and change in a wide variety of real-world environments, and is one of the most prolific experts in his field.